Histeroidea

 Histeroidea is a superfamily of beetles in the infraorder Staphyliniformia.

 Characteristics

 Characteristic to Histeroidea are an accessory posterior ridge (locking device) behind the hind margin and presence of medial loop and apical hinge of wing.
 The elytra are truncate with 1 or 2 abdominal segments visible.
 The abdominal 8th segment is completely invaginated in the 7th segment.
-Eachantenna has 8 (seldom 7) segments preceding a club of fused segments.
+Each antenna has 8 (seldom 7) segments preceding a club of fused segments.
 The ventral body surface is glabrous.

 Ecology

 Histeroids in general are predators.
 However, Sphaeritidae is believed to only be predatory in the larval stage, with its adults being saprophagous instead.

 This superfamily occurs in various habitats.
 The Histeridae alone can be found in dung, carrion, fungi, leaf litter, in symbiosis with other animals (e.g. social insects), under tree bark or in galleries of wood-boring beetles.

 Systematics

 Some authors treat Histeroidea as a single family within the superfamily Hydrophiloidea (Hydrophiloidea sensu lato), as they seem to form a clade.
 Three extant families are currently recognized: